snuspl/nemo/README.md

 * 1 reserved container with 2 cores and 1024MB memory

 ## Monitoring your job using web UI
-Vortex Compiler and Engine stores JSON representation of intermediate DAGs.
+Vortex Compiler and Engine can store JSON representation of intermediate DAGs.
-`-dag_dir` command line option specifies the directory to store the JSON files.
-By default the JSON files are saved in `./target/dag`.
+`-dag_dir` command line option is used to specify the directory where the JSON files are stored.
+The default directory is `./target/dag`.
-You can easily visualize a DAG using our [online visualizer](https://service.jangho.kr/vortex-dag/) by dropping the corresponding JSON file to it.
+Using our [online visualizer](https://service.jangho.kr/vortex-dag/), you can easily visualize a DAG.
+Just drop the JSON file of the DAG as an input to it.

 ### Examples
 ```bash